sci-f/sci-f.github.io/competitions/2017/pearc.md

 # Show Me What You Got!

-Congratulations to our winner [David Godlove](https://github.com/GodloveD) for his `lolcow`, who presented a simple container that fit the spirit of the competition perfectly!
+Congratulations to our winner [David Godlove](https://github.com/GodloveD) for his `lolcow`, a simple container that fit the spirit of the competition perfectly!
 Shout outs to Stefan Kombrink for a close second place with his [multinode ssh wrapper](https://singularity-hub.org/demos/6/).
-And here we have, `lolcow` in all its glory!
+And here we present, `lolcow` in all its cow-y glory!

 ![lolcow.gif](lolcow.gif)